camilleanne/pulse/README.md

 Based on techniques outlined in ["Non-contact, automated cardiac pulse measurements using video imaging and blind source separation"](http://www.opticsinfobase.org/oe/abstract.cfm?uri=oe-18-10-10762) by Poh, et al (2010) and work by @thearn with OpenCV and Python ([webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector)).

 [Headtrackr.js](https://github.com/auduno/headtrackr/) is currently doing the heavy lifting for much of the facetracking.
+[dsp.js](https://github.com/corbanbrook/dsp.js/) is currently handling a portion of the signal processing.
+[underscore.js](https://github.com/jashkenas/underscore) is helping with some of the utilities needed for computation.

 TO DO:
 ===========